Opposition to arm Syria rebels, dozens killed in Homs

 "Once the Syrian government has acted, then we would expect others as well to end the violence," she said.

-"But there cannot be an expectation for defenseless citizens in the face of artillery assaults to end their capacity to defend themselves before there's a commitment by the Assad regime to do so."
+"But there cannot be an expectation for defenceless citizens in the face of artillery assaults to end their capacity to defend themselves before there's a commitment by the Assad regime to do so."

 Russia and China have blocked attempts to pass a Security Council resolution condemning Damascus for its attempts to crush the rebellion.
 They want both sides to be encouraged to stop fighting.